ShivaniB-TU/tech-resume/README.md

           <li>Introduction to GitHub</li>
           <li>Communicating using Markdown</li>
           <li>Uploading your project on GitHub</li>
+          <a>In summary, this course has taught me how to navigate around GitHub.
+The navigation was focused on uploading projects/ files with data that was on my local desktop.</a>
           <img src="FirstDay.png" alt="Proof of Completion" width="600" height="400" border="2" />
           <br />
           <h3>First Week on GitHub</h3>